Ashes to ashes

 What's the meaning of the phrase 'Ashes to ashes dust to dust'?

-We come from dust; we return to dust.
+'Ashes to ashes' reflects the notion that we come from dust and we return to dust.

 What's the origin of the phrase 'Ashes to ashes dust to dust'?